OverGravy/FastlaneFury/README.md

 - User is able to select a car and see some information about it and thread itseaf
 - Is possible to pause the game.
 - Is possible to see lot of information about the car and the thread by clicking over a car.
+- When cliccking over a car the fowv is realistic on what car see.
 - Is NOW possible to pause all the car by leaving Graphics thread and User thread running.
+- Car handle better with a NEW system to keep track of multiple direction

 # How to use
 Before compiling using make sure you have install the right allegro library version witch is allegro 4.2 using the following command: